Agha Hassan Baloch

-Agha Hassan Baloch is a Pakistani politician who has been a member of the National Assembly of Pakistan since August 2018.
+Agha Hassan Baloch is a Pakistani politician who had been a member of the National Assembly of Pakistan from August 2018 till August 2023.

 Political career

-He was elected to the National Assembly of Pakistan from Constituency NA-266 (Quetta-III) as a candidate of Balochistan National Party (Mengal) in 2018 Pakistani general election.
+He was elected to the National Assembly of Pakistan from Constituency NA-266 (Quetta-III) as a candidate of Balochistan National Party (Mengal) in the 2018 Pakistani general election.

 now he is Federal Minister for Ministry of Science & Technology.

 He has a Masters in Political Science with Law Graduate and is a practicing lawyer.